 Avoiding allergens and irritants such as chemical-laden detergents will help prevent these problems.
 Using moisturisers designed for your specific skin type will also improve skin quality.

-Using lukewarm water instead of hot water to shower, bathe or wash your face will benefit your skin by preventing any essential oils and moisture being stripped from the skin.
+Using lukewarm water instead of hot water to shower, bathe or wash your face will benefit your skin by preventing any essential oils and moisture being stripped from the skin, particularly when the weather is extra cold.

 Luckily there are plenty of excellent skincare products to suit every budget these days, as well as many great guides to skincare in your local bookstore.